Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - [ X AP ] Move: Your clones can move, with X being half the speed of the Move action they take.
  - [ X AP ] Basic Unarmed: A basic unarmed attack, using your attributes.
 X is half the Speed of the attack.
  - [ X AP ] Basic Weapon: You may add melee weapons to Mizu Bunshin when they're created by expending more gallons of water, paying +1 gallon per 4 dice of weaponry you give them, rounded up, to a maximum of (NDB/3) weapons.
 They may attack with those weapons, using your abilities.
 X is half the Speed of the attack.
- - [ 10 AP ] The clone can use itself to create a water prison (as per Suiton: Suirou no Jutsu).
-This is considered a Speed 14 action with no associated Fatigue cost or gallons of water requirement.
-The clone remains present, but can take no other non-defensive-interrupt action while maintaining the water prison.
-The water prison lasts for 10 + (Chakra Control ranks)/2 IC, after which the clone is destroyed and the prison ends unless you or another water clone touches the water prison to maintain the technique (and take on the normal Upkeep), following its normal restrictions.
+ - [ 10 AP ] The clone can use itself to create a water prison (as per Suiton: Suirou no Jutsu), as a Speed 12 action at its normal CE cost.
+The clone uses is own gallons of war to contribute to the gallons required for Suirou no Jutsu, but if it does not have enough, it must create more as part of the action in order to perform Suirou no Jutsu.
+The clone remains present, but follows the normal restrictions for maining the water prison, as described in Suirou no Jutsu.
+The clone, and the prison, last for 10 + (Chakra Control Ranks/2) IC, after which the clone is destroyed and the prison ends unless you or another water clone touches the water prison to maintain it, taking on its normal upkeep and restrictions.
+If a water clone maintaining a water prison is destroyed by an area of effect attack, then the person inside the water prison must also (if within the area to be hit) defend against the attack, and is not protected by the Water Prison.

 #### --( Mizugakure no Jutsu - Hidden in Water Technique )--
 The user sinks into a shallow pool of water, much too little to actually fit a person (it's ninja magic, don't ask questions), where they'll be able to easily lie in wait for a target to pass by, or spy on someone who might be near.